Frequently Asked Questions

 Where can I request a letter showing I am registered student of the college/confirming my address?

-Letters confirming a student’s address or registration status can be requested from the Academic Registry.
-These letters take approximately one working day to issue.
+Letters confirming a student’s address or registration status can be generated by the student though their my.tcd.ie portal through the "Register" tab.
+These documents can also be directly requested from the Academic Registry and take approximately one working day to issue.
 Please note during registration and other busy periods there may be short delays in the issuing of letters.

 Where can I request a transcript?